Solo 401k for Self-Employed Professionals and Small Businesses: What to Know

 Disadvantages of a Solo 401k

-The main disadvantage of a solo 401(k) is that no extra employees can participate; you are only eligible as a self-employed business owner and a spouse.
-Minimal administration costs may apply as well, depending which mutual fund company you work with.
+The main disadvantage of a solo 401(k) is that no additional employees can participate; you are only eligible as a self-employed business owner and a spouse.
+Minimal administration costs may apply as well, depending on which mutual fund company you work with.

 As a business owner and employee, there are two contribution limits with a solo 401(k):